flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 #### Lend me your PS3

 Impressively enough, not every app bundled with this console had _self-interest_ goals.
-With the advent of distributed computing and the capabilities of Cell for data science projects, Stanford University joined hands with Sony to enable Playstation 3 owners to contribute to medical research.
+With the advent of distributed computing and the capabilities of Cell for data science projects, Stanford University joined hands with Sony to enable PlayStation 3 owners to contribute to medical research.
 The result was **Folding&#64;home** (pronounced 'folding at home').

-Folding&#64;home was an application installed in every Playstation 3 that, once opened by the user, connected to a central server and ran protein simulations.
+Folding&#64;home was an application installed in every PlayStation 3 that, once opened by the user, connected to a central server and ran protein simulations.
 Moreover, the app was also allowed to run in the background during off-peak times.

 (ref:foldingcaption) Folding&#64;Home displaying the work accomplished since the user started the app `r cite ("operating_system-folding_app")`.